JuniorTour/es6-mario/README.md

 2. High-Order Function In Javascript

 > The function which:
-> 1. Has function prameter
+> 1. Has function parameter.
-> 2. Return value is function
+> 2. Return-value is a function.

 The High-Order Function can be used to simplify code.